Updated: Apr 24

 I'm so excited to kick off this week!
 Not only does today mark the start of Food Allergy Awareness Week, but it is also Mother's Day!
 I am really looking forward to celebrating with the food allergy community and with my mom.

 I think it goes without saying that food allergy moms are incredible and strong beings.
-The stress, the emotions, and, most importantly, the care and protection they give their children suffering from a life-threatening disease is incredible.
+The stress, the emotions, and, most importantly, the care and protection they give their children suffering from a life-threatening disease are incredible.
 I give my mom a lot of credit.
-She became a food allergy mom during an age where food allergies were not widely popular and there was no internet to help her at a moment's notice.
+She became a food allergy mom during an age when food allergies were not widely popular and there was no internet to help her at a moment's notice.
 She learned on her own how to care for me, how to properly treat my symptoms, how to cook around my restrictions, and how to advocate for me before I was able to do it myself.
-Food allergy moms are a key figure to our food allergy community!
+Food allergy moms are a key figure in our food allergy community!

 And that is why I am so excited to formally introduce you to my mom, better known as Momma Mac!
-After many blogs from my point of view, I thought it would be fun to sit down with my mom and ask her some questions on what it was like raising a child with food allergies in the early 90s.
+After many blogs from my point of view, I thought it would be fun to sit down with my mom and ask her some questions about what it was like raising a child with food allergies in the early 90s.
 So, without further ado, here we go!

 Amanda: How did you feel when you first found out about my food allergies?
 What steps did you take to get yourself prepared for our new lifestyle?

 Momma Mac: Believe it or not, they started as soon as you were born.
 I was nursing you, so, of course, anything I was eating, you were eating, and then you were reacting.
 You had rashes within days and I had to get you right to the pediatrician.
-Back then (1991), allergies really weren't well known, so first they would suggest changing the lotion, then the bath soap, and so on.
+Back then (1991), allergies really weren't well known, so first, they would suggest changing the lotion, then the bath soap, and so on.
 The one bottle of formula a day I was giving you, they decided could be upsetting you, so we changed to soy.
 No one ever said for me to watch what I ate too.
 It was me who had to figure that out eventually.

 A: What was it like being a food allergy mom in the 90s/early 2000s?
 What did you do without the internet for help?

-The biggest challenge was figuring out what foods were good for you and what wasn't.
+The biggest challenge was figuring out what foods were good for you and what weren't.
 Without the internet, I had to rely on other people and who they knew.
 Usually, someone would refer me to someone else who has the same issues.
 Then, from there, I would basically read ingredients and have to learn what a lot of things meant.
 Of course, once I started to nail it and know what I was doing, you would develop more food allergies, or your body would change the list completely.

 It was hard.
 Most doctors wouldn't test you because they felt you were too young.
 After a couple of tries, I finally found a doctor that would test you and that was a big help.